-Integrated care – Leading partnerships to deliver seamless care anywhere.
+"Integrated care – leading partnerships to deliver seamless care anywhere."

-The vision for NSW Health is “a sustainable health system that delivers outcomes that matter to patients, is personalised, invests in wellness and is digitally enabled."
+The vision for NSW Health is "A sustainable health system that delivers outcomes that matter to patients, is personalised, invests in wellness and is digitally enabled."

-Integrated care provides benefits to the vulnerable in our community.
+Integrated Care provides benefits to the vulnerable in our community.
 These include: